vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 ### Capacity Estimation and Constraints

-The load to the Control Service APIs from the Meta Jobs plugin mostly depends on two factors:
+The load to the Control Service APIs from the Meta Jobs plugin mostly depends on three factors:

-* Number of concurrent Data Job Executions (there is a reasonable default limit, but the value is [configurable](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-meta-jobs/src/vdk/plugin/meta_jobs/meta_configuration.py#L87);
+* Number of Data Jobs in the DAG (there is a reasonable default limit, but the value is [configurable](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-meta-jobs/src/vdk/plugin/meta_jobs/meta_configuration.py#L87);
 * Data Job Executions duration;
 * Configuration value of [META_JOBS_TIME_BETWEEN_STATUS_CHECK_SECONDS](https://github.com/vmware/versatile-data-kit/blob/main/projects/vdk-plugins/vdk-meta-jobs/src/vdk/plugin/meta_jobs/meta_configuration.py#L76).

-A workflow that consists of one Data Job is going to perform 2 requests per minute to the Control Service APIs.
+The main resource Meta Jobs consume is API requests.
+Here are the different cases in which an API request is sent:

+* To start a job
+* To check the status of a job (based on META_JOBS_TIME_BETWEEN_STATUS_CHECK_SECONDS)
+* To get details after a job is completed
+* On retries (if a job start failed)

+Let's create a formula for calculating the number of API requests in a DAG run.
+We'll use the following variables:

+J: Number of Data Jobs in the DAG
+E: Average Data Job Execution duration
+S: The value of META_JOBS_TIME_BETWEEN_STATUS_CHECK_SECONDS

+Generally, job1 is independent of job2 in terms of requests - job1 would not impact the number of requests job2 would send throughout its duration.

+Thus, 1 job would send (1 + E/S + 1) API request for its run.
+Hence, the DAG would make J * (1 + E/S + 1) total requests.

 For example, the following workflow consists of 6 Data Jobs: